 In addition to being a nationally known artist, Natchez has distinguished himself as a graduate student, teacher, dancer, editorial advisor and legal advocate for the Native American community.

 Darren Vigil Gray is known for his dreamscapes, landscapes and portraits which often incorporate mythological symbolism.
 He is Jicarilla Apache and Kiowa Apache.
-He left the reservation at 15 to attend the Institute of American Indian Arts in Santa Fe, NM.
-He lives and works in Santa Fe.
-Ask Art
+He left the reservation at 15 to attend the Institute of American Indian Arts in Santa Fe.
+He now lives and works in Santa Fe, NM.
+Southwest Art, August 2004